Web Discoverbangalore

 Cameras for crime-prone areas

-A 10 per cent reduction in crimes.
-That’s what the Bangalore City Police is pointing at as last year’s high point.
+A 10 per cent reduction in crimes hopefully reducing home insurance prices.
+That's what the Bangalore City Police is pointing at as last year’s high point.
 This, when the force is grappling with a variety of problems, the latest being terror threats.
 As an innovative crime-buster initiative, the police are planning to install secret surveillance cameras in crime-prone areas of the City.

 “Bangalore accounts for almost one-fourth of the State’s crimes... we have around 37,755 crimes to be investigated, apart from the civic disputes and miscellaneous cases,” Police Commissioner N Achutha Rao said.